Sumitdhiman/Browser-Sticky-Notes/README.md

-# Browser Sticky Notes version 2.3
+# Browser Sticky Notes version 2.4
 Browser Sticky Notes for Chromium browsers that opens a text area at the top right of the address bar, which is easy to use and lightweight.
 It is perfect utility for quick notes.

+## What is new
+- Added support for Renaming the files.
+- Fixed the Options.html page for reliablity.

 ## Features